inconvergent/cl-veq/DOCS.md

 #### LST

 ```
-get all values in body as a list.
+get all (values ... ) in body as a list.
 almost like multiple-values-list, except it handles multiple arguments.

  ; VEQ:LST